-BEWARD N300 supports wired connection only.
-The camera can be connected directly to a computer or through a router.
+BEWARD N320 supports both wired (Ethernet) and wireless connections.
+The camera can be connected directly to a computer or through a router, a switch, or a Wi-Fi access point.

 A common home router has one WAN port for Internet access and four LAN ports to connect computers, IP cameras and other devices on your local network.
+Besides, the router must support wireless interface to connect the N320 to your wireless network.